-Version 3 of the pipelines has been upgraded to use FSL 5.0.6, FreeSurfer 5.3.0-HCP, and Connectome Workbench beta v0.85.
+\Pipelines Version 3 were upgraded to use FSL 5.0.6, FreeSurfer 5.3.0-HCP, and Connectome Workbench v1.1.1.
 These software changes have each made measurable improvements the outputs of the HCP preprocessing pipelines.

 The figure to the right shows the overall workflow for preprocessing and data analysis in the HCP.
 The six minimal preprocessing pipelines include three structural pipelines (PreFreeSurfer, FreeSurfer, and PostFreeSurfer), two functional pipelines (fMRIVolume and fMRISurface), and a Diffusion preprocessing pipeline.